structuralbioinformatics/MODPIN/README.md

 cd Modpin

-pip install . --user
+IF YOU PREFER TO INSTALL IT INSIDE THE FOLDER DOWNLOADED FROME GITHUB: pip install -e . --user

-OR IF YOU PREFER TO INSTALL IT INSIDE THE FOLDER DOWNLOADED FROME GITHUB: pip install -e . --user
+OR LET PIP INSTALL IT IN THE DEFAULT DIRECTORY pip install . --user

 ```